$30M approved to expand child care for low income families across Harris County

 Proponents of the Harris County Early Reach program spoke in commissioners' court Tuesday, and they said the program is more than just a safe place for a child to receive care.

-"Now I'm going to school, going to work, and stuff like that, so they are a very helpful part of our lives," mother Corinna Herera said.
+"Now I'm going to school, going to work, and stuff like that, so they are a very helpful part of our lives," mother Karina Herrera said.

-On Tuesday, county commissioners approved an additional $30 million of the American Rescue Plan funding to the program.
-It will create upwards of 1,000 new openings, and better support those who work as care providers.
+On Tuesday, county commissioners approved an additional $30 million of American Rescue Plan funding for the program.
+This will continue to fund the upwards of 1,000 openings and better support those who work as care providers.

 Commissioner Tom Ramsey was the only one to vote against the additional funding, saying the administration cost of the program is too high.